 Male fiddler crabs, common along the Florida coastline, will produce clapping and honking sounds to attract females.
-To produce this sound, the male crab will strike his claw into the substrate like a drummer would strike a drum.
+The male crab will strike his claw into the substrate like a drummer would strike a drum to make this sound.
 They may also do this with their legs.
 Calls of this nature last from just a few seconds to several minutes.

-Nearby male fiddler crabs will respond to a male rapping or drumming by producing a faster or louder call themselves.
+Nearby male fiddler crabs will respond to a male rapping or drumming by producing a faster or louder call.
 Nearby males will also change their call to avoid being drowned out by another male.

 Male frogs produce loud and impressive croaks to attract females.
 They have a sac below their mouth that they fill with air.
 As this air is forced out, it produces the distinctive croaking sound we all know so well.

 The larger a male’s sac is, the more air he can take in and the louder croak he can produce.
 Females are attracted to the largest males who can produce the loudest croaks.
 The ability of females to hear the male’s call is also important.
-If the sounds a male makes are reduced by thick vegetation or overshadowed by other noises, it may take females longer to find a mate.
+If a male’s sounds are reduced by thick vegetation or overshadowed by other noises, it may take females longer to find a mate.